Chevrolet Chevy II / Nova: Nova SS

 The Nova Super Sport was transformed from a trim option to a performance package for 1968.
 One of the smallest muscle cars ever fielded by Detroit, the Nova SS now included a 295 hp 350 CID V8 engine along with a heavy-duty suspension and other performance hardware, priced at US$312.
 Optional V8 engines included two versions of the big-block 396 CID rated at 350 bhp; and 375 bhp at 5600 rpm and 415 lbft at 3600 rpm of torque, which went for US$348.
 Both engines were offered with a choice of transmissions including the M-21 close-ratio four-speed manual, the heavy-duty M-22 "Rock Crusher" four-speed manual, or the three-speed Turbo-Hydramatic 400 automatic transmission.
 A total of 5,571 SS coupés were produced for 1968.
 Novas sported the SS badge until 1976.
 Front disc brakes were optional on the 1968 Nova SS.
+Strangely enough, also in 1968, and in 1969, Pontiac would have their Canadian division overtake both of the Acadian and Beaumont divisions of General Motors in Canada, and they too would have their own variant of the Nova Super Sport that they referred to as the Pontiac Acadian SS (Super Sport).